IO International Office

 Studying abroad in a non-EU country allows students to experience academic life and culture outside of Europe.
 It offers opportunities for personal growth, gaining international experience, and learning about different educational systems.

-The programme aims to provide financial support to students whose destinations are ineligible for funding from one of the structured DAAD programs (Erasmus+) granting the opportunity of a stay abroad at a NON-EU country.
+The program aims to provide financial support to students whose destinations are ineligible for funding from one of the structured DAAD programs (Erasmus+) granting the opportunity of a stay abroad at a NON-EU country.

 Scholarship holders receive a one-time payment, depending on the country of destination.